 U.S. EPA United States Environmental Protection Agency

-WDRS Waste Discharge Requirements
+WDR Waste Discharge Requirements

 FINDINGS:

 The State Water Resources Control Board (State Water Board) finds that:

 Catastrophic events such as fires, storms, floods, landslides, earthquakes, mass animal mortalities, spills, and other emergencies can create large amounts of disaster-related waste such as burn ash, concrete, wood, green waste, appliances, computer equipment, dead animals, food items, cars, household chemicals, paint, etc., collectively referred to as disaster-related wastes.
 Waste materials resulting from these catastrophic events may be mixed such that individual components are not practicably separable for purposes of waste management.
 The occurrence of disasters may also result in secondary disasters.
 For example, wildfires can exacerbate the risk of flooding, erosion, debris flows, and slope failures as a result of the loss of vegetated cover.
 Damage from earthquakes and other disasters can affect vital infrastructure, such as water supply and sewer systems, and threaten beneficial uses of waters of the state; power outages and fires following earthquakes can result in mass quantities of spoiled food and other goods requiring disposal.
 Emergency cleanup activities to address disaster events may create unusually large amounts of waste needing to be disposed in a short period of time, may involve wastes that would not normally be accepted for disposal at a waste management facility, and often necessitate temporary waste staging areas on land or at regulated waste management facilities.